 Mycotoxins are some of the most prevalent toxins in the environment.
 Mycotoxins are metabolites produced by fungi like mold, which can infest buildings, vehicles, and foodstuffs.
 A majority of mycotoxin exposures are through food ingestion or airborne exposure.
 In the European Union, 20% of all grains harvested have been found to be contaminated with mycotoxins.
 Unfortunately, mycotoxins are resistant to heat and many processing procedures.

-- GPL-MycoTOX screens for seven different mycotoxins, from four species of mold, in one urine sample.
+MycoTOX screens for seven different mycotoxins, from 40 species of mold, in one urine sample.

 AFLATOXIN M1 (AFM1)

 Aflatoxin M1 (AFM1) is the main metabolite of Aflatoxin B1, which is a mycotoxin produced by the mold species Aspergillus.
 Aflatoxins are some of the most carcinogenic substances in the environment.
 Aflatoxin susceptibility is dependent on multiple different factors such as age, sex, and diet.
 Aflatoxin can be found in beans, corn, rice, tree nuts, wheat, milk, eggs, and meat.
 In cases of lung aspergilloma, Aflatoxin has been found in human tissue specimens.
 Aflatoxin can cause liver damage, cancer, mental impairment, abdominal pain, hemorrhaging, coma, and death.
 Aflatoxin has been shown to inhibit leucocyte proliferation.
 Clinical signs of aflatoxicosis are non-pruritic macular rash, headache, gastrointestinal dysfunction (often extreme), lower extremity edema, anemia, and jaundice.
 The toxicity of Aflatoxin is increased in the presence of Ochratoxin and Zearalenone.

 OCHRATOXIN A (OTA)